jharwell/sierra/docs/src/roadmap.rst

 Supporting WeBots
 -----------------

-This would require adding a new platform plugin.
+This would require adding a new engine plugin.
 Should be a fairly self-contained improvement.

 Supporting NetLogo
 ------------------

-This would require adding a new platform plugin.
-I *think* netlogo can take in XML, so this should be a fairly self-contained improvement. netlogo handles parallel experimental runs, so that might require some additional configuration, since none of the currently supported platforms do that.
+This would require adding a new engine plugin.
+I *think* netlogo can take in XML, so this should be a fairly self-contained improvement. netlogo handles parallel experimental runs, so that might require some additional configuration, since none of the currently supported engines do that.

 Adding this would also make SIERRA more appealing/using to researchers outside of robotics.